 Your Legal Rights as an Investor

-If you have suffered losses from leveraged ETF investments, you have legal rights under federal securities laws and FINRA rules.
+If you have suffered losses from leveraged ETF investments, you have legal rights under federal securities laws and FINRA standards.
 The regulatory framework provides several protections for investors:

 Suitability Requirements